Moving to Jena

 Jena in Germany is a city of about 110,000 people, located close to Leipzig (~1h by train) and Berlin (~2.5h by train).
 This allows you to enjoy the cultural and social opportunities of larger cities while living in a quieter environment with fewer daily distractions.

-In essence, Jena is a place where the discovery of the stars (through Zeiss optics) and the study of the brain (through Berger’s EEG) intersect.
-At this intersection, magic happens, as consciousness ignites the universe — making it the perfect home for our laboratory.
+In essence, Jena is a place where the discovery of the stars (through optics) and the study of the brain (through EEG) first emerged and intersected.
+At this crossroads, one might say, magic unfolds as the brain, through mysterious processes, creates experience, subjectivity, and ultimately the capacity to witness the universe itself.
+To me, that remains both awe-inspiring and profoundly fascinating.

 Below you will find practical information about moving to Jena and Germany.

-If you would like to suggest additional information, please contact: dr.thomas.wolfers@gmail.com.
+If you would like to suggest additional information, please contact.

 1) How is the research environment in Jena?